Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_tsequence_5.md

 <div class='workings'>
 <div class='working'>

-The difference between the terms is $5$.
+ABBR:  Let's find the relation between the consecutive terms of the sequence.

+The next term is calculated by adding $5$ to the previous term.
+Hence, the sequence would be:

 $
 \begin{matrix}